edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ![2850km results](../assets/images/guess_location/results_berlin.png "right on the money")

 So our most likely result is Germany with 53.5%, with Berlin being the most likely location within this country.
 Incidentally, this is indeed where my conversation partner was at the time, so that's nice and validating.

-What if they happened to be a bit further away, say in Brussels, Belgium (3245km)?
+But what if they happened to be a bit further away, say in Brussels, Belgium (3245km)?
 Well, since our algorithm cares about nothing but population density, our answer would have been very different:

 ![3245km results](../assets/images/guess_location/results_karachi.png "showing only first two countries")